tachyons/gitlab.nvim/docs/developer/testing.md

 #### GitLab

-Today functional tests assume you'll export `GITLAB_TOKEN` variable with the appropriate scopes to connect to GitLab.com.
+Today, functional tests assume that you export `GITLAB_TOKEN` variable with the appropriate scopes to connect to GitLab.com.

 #### Snowplow Micro